 - Both can be taken off of their respective stands and used with a different mic stand.

-- Style.
-The Blue Yeti has that solid tube shape, while the Snowball is round, and resembles that of a grapefruit in both size and shape.
+The Blue Yeti resembles a mini spaceship, while the Snowball is round, and resembles a grapefruit both in size and shape.

-- Stand.
-The Snowball comes with a tripod, while the Yeti has it’s own built in stand, allowing the mic to “swivel” top to bottom if you will.
+The Snowball comes with a tripod, while the Yeti has its own built-in stand, allowing the mic to “swivel” top to bottom if you will.

 The Yeti has 4 patterns

 - Stereo.
 Uses both the left and right channels to capture a wide, realistic sound image—perfect for recording acoustic guitar or choir.